 1. Pre-Application Meeting.
 Initially, the property owner shall schedule a meeting with such representatives of the County as are designated by the County Manager to review the proposed development to discuss whether the development is one which may be eligible for financing under these guidelines.

 2. Application.
 If the property owner decides to proceed after the initial meeting, the property owner and all owners of record of property in the proposed district must sign a petition for the district and file the petition and an application which contains sufficient information and exhibits to demonstrate that the proposed district will comply with parts A-F of these guidelines.
 The petition and application must be filed with the County Manager's office.
-3. Board Approval.
+3. Coordination with Other Public Entities.
+A property owner proposing a project that proposes the construction and dedication of improvements to public entities other than Washoe County shall, at the request of Washoe County, draft an interlocal agreement between the public entities which states the terms, conditions and responsibilities for: i) ownership, construction, and operation of infrastructure within the jurisdiction or service territory of each entity; ii) the review, approval, conditioning and dedication of infrastructure associated with project; (iii) assessment and collection of fees and charges, including connection, development and user fees; and (iv) the securing of required permits for work associated with maintenance, repair, and replacement of the infrastructure.
+The final interlocal agreement is subject to the approval of Washoe County and the other public entities.
+4. Board Approval.
 If after an initial review, the County staff believes the application satisfies parts A-F hereof, an item will be placed on the Board of County Commissioner's agenda authorizing negotiations with respect to the proposed project.
 If this item is approved by the Board, it is anticipated that staff will be authorized to begin negotiating the particulars of the financing with the property owner and other appropriate parties.
-4. Security for Costs.
+5. Security for Costs.
 Prior to entering negotiations, the property owner must post a letter of credit, surety bond or other acceptable form of security for payment of the costs described in F above.